 The River

-The River is a poetic and beautiful short film that pays homage to culture and the experiences of girls and women as they relate to education, marriage, and the life-giving properties of water.
-Exploring these themes in the context of Ethiopia, this artfully crafted film draws inspiration from the director’s childhood home, Kebena.
+A poetic and beautiful homage to culture and the experiences of girls and women in Ethiopia.
+This artfully crafted film draws inspiration from the director’s childhood home, Kebena.

 Supported by